sacredSatan/trenchess/README.md

 ## Why and How

 Why is straightforward, I like making games.
-My brother plays Chess, and I'm never going to beat him in regular chess.
-Adding an element of luck would potentially even the odds.
-It was nowhere close.
+My brother plays chess, and I'm never going to beat him in regular chess.
+I thought adding an element of luck would even the odds, but it was nowhere close.

 The idea for this game initially involved me learning to use 3d modelling in order to make a chess board where you can slide out squares like a sliding puzzle, or add things to the board, actually "physically" modifying the battleground.

 It was too far away, so this project started as a temporary measure, to figure out game logic while I learned to do 3d modelling.
+I ended up dropping my plans to learn 3d modelling, but I did make donuts.
+I might go back to it but it probably won't happen any time soon.

 The engine is not a traditional chess engine that predicts best moves, and evaluates game position.
 I'm not skilled enough to write that, but I've kept myself from reading up about writing chess engines because I wanted to come up with solutions to everything myself.

 ## State of the release